Frederica Jansz: Resettlement in US

-Prior to her sacking, Jansz had applied via the Australian High Commission in Colombo for a humanitarian visa to resettle in Australia citing death threats.
+Prior to her sacking, Jansz had applied via the Australian High Commission in Colombo for a humanitarian visa to resettle in Australia, citing death threats.
 Her application was turned down in October 2012 "on the grounds that she was not out of Sri Lanka at the time of making the claim."
 The US Ambassador to Sri Lanka, however, “befriended Jansz and gave her and her sons entry into the United States.”
-Issued a US visa, she and her two sons arrived in Seattle in October 2012.
-She applied for asylum and settled in Puyallup, Washington, where she found a job working in interior design.
+The US visa issued by the ambassador allowed her to flee with her two sons to Seattle in October 2012.
+She applied for asylum, and initially settled in Puyallup, Washington.
 She chose Washington State because of its proximity to Canada, where she has a cousin.

-She is currently studying for a degree in interior design and "starting from scratch – all over again."
+In 2014, she moved to Seattle, and enrolled at the Art Institute of Seattle (AIS).
+She majored in Applied Arts and Interior Design, graduating in 2017.
+She has since worked in both residential and commercial interior design.
+In an interview with David Blair, of The Telegraph newspaper, she said it was, "starting from scratch – all over again."

 In November 2012 she said that she would never return to Sri Lanka.
 "There's no going back for me, absolutely not.
 I feel lucky that I got out of this alive."
 In June 2013 Jansz said that it gave her "terrible pain" to think about Sri Lanka.
 "It's the mundane things that I miss—I dream of this one sandy, gravel road in Sri Lanka.
 I desperately miss my home.
 I loved my country and I never wanted to leave, but I had to force myself to put it all behind me….As long as I look back, I cannot move forward.
 And every day, I get a little stronger."

-Jansz is scheduled to speak at the Oslo Freedom Forum in May 2014.
+Jansz was a guest speaker at the Oslo Freedom Forum in May 2014, where she spoke about the lack of media freedom in Sri Lanka and the continuing harassment and threats to journalists.

 Honors and awards

-Jansz won the Editor's Guild of Sri Lanka Journalist of the Year Award in 2004.
+Jansz won the Editor's Guild of Sri Lanka Journalist of the Year Award in 2004, and the Editors Guild Prof. K. Kailasapathy award for Reporting Under Special Circumstances, in 2009.